Community impact

 In Australia at least one woman is killed every week by an intimate partner.
 Children are also victims in these homicides.

-On Wednesday 4 May 2022 at 5.30pm, our annual candle lighting vigil to remember those who have lost their lives as a result of domestic or family abuse.
+On the first Wednesday of the month of May at 5.30pm, our annual candle lighting vigil to remember those who have lost their lives as a result of domestic or family abuse.
 In Australia at least one woman is killed every week by an intimate partner.
 Often, children are also the victims of these homicides.

 Please contact us if you would like more information.